 Amy met Jed Rubenfeld in law school, and they married a few years later.
 When her daughters Sophia and Lulu were born, she confesses she tended to do most of the “hardcore parenting”, overseeing homework, music practice, driving them to class, enforcing rules and so on, “probably because I found myself more reliable and competent, and not afraid to have my girls mad at me!
 Besides, it always seemed like it would take longer to explain to my husband what to do than to just do it myself!” she jokes.

 But then – like many working mothers around the world – she would often find herself exhausted since she had a full-time job, and would resent Jed for not doing more.
 “A great thing for our marriage was when I decided to help him help me,” she shares, describing how she figured out stuff that Jed could do, often more effectively than she could, freeing up more time for herself.
-“Enabling him to be more of a real partner as opposed to be heroically doing everything myself was a great move.”

 As their daughters grew older, Jed would discuss Shakespeare or poetry with them, for example, or explain issues about the US Constitution.
 “Basically allowing and enabling him to be more of a real partner in parenting as opposed to be heroically doing everything myself was a great move,” Amy avers.